yask123/AwesomeTwitterAccounts/README.md

 ### A curated list of awesome twitter accounts, organised by community!

-The current list is very small and I need your help to improve this.
+The current list is very small and we need your help to improve this.

 Fork the repo, add the accounts in an organized manner and send the PR.